FriendsOfFlarum/linguist/README.md

 - Easily search for strings by name or value in any language
 - Multiple filters to find strings that are missing translations or belong to a specific extension

+After editing translations, Linguist will offer you the opportunity to clear the forum cache.
+For performance reasons, Linguist won't attempt to clear the cache by itself.

-Don't forget to clear the cache via *Dashboard > Tools > Clear cache* or by running `php flarum cache:clear` if the new translations aren't showing up.
+If the new translations don't show up, try clearing the cache again by using *Dashboard > Tools > Clear cache* or by running `php flarum cache:clear`.

 Also note Flarum uses a ["one place, one translation key"](https://flarum.org/docs/extend/i18n.html) approach to translations, so you might have to edit several keys to replace a specific keyword.